ATLAS Messaging

 Message levels

 For most of the tutorial we use the message level INFO indicating that we have something to tell the user, but that nothing went wrong and there is nothing to worry about.
 It is also the lowest message level that still gets displayed by default.
 The main reason we choose INFO is because we don’t want to complicate the tutorial further by constantly adjusting message levels.
-However, for production level code (which includes your analysis code) you typically want to reduce the amount of print-out you get (otherwise you may miss important messages).
+However, for production-quality code (which includes your analysis code) you typically want to reduce the amount of print-out you get (otherwise you may miss important messages or have gigantic logfiles).
 Generally all the print-out in this tutorial would really be more appropriate at the DEBUG or VERBOSE level instead.

-A good rule of thumb is that production level code should not use INFO messages inside execute(), and should only use it sparingly anywhere else.
+A good rule is that production-quality code should not use INFO messages inside execute(), and should only use it sparingly anywhere else.
 It is perfectly fine for an algorithm or tool not to produce any INFO level printout at all.

 The complete list of message levels in decreasing order of priority is: